 The Triangular Theory Of Love

-According to Sternberg's theory of love, there are three components of love, which can be laid out on a triangle.
-The three components are intimacy, which refers to feelings of closeness and safety; passion, which refers to romantic attraction and sexual desire; and commitment, which refers to the desire to commit to a specific person and plan your lives together.
+According to Sternberg's theory of love, there may be three components of love that can be laid out in a triangle.
+These three components can include intimacy, which may refer to feelings of closeness and safety, passion, which can refer to romantic attraction and sexual desire, and commitment, which may refer to the desire to commit to a specific person and plan your lives together.

-Compassion Vs. Passion In Theory
+Compassion Vs. Passion

-When discussing the different forms of love from Sternberg's theory, there is a common confusion between passion and compassion.
-Passionate love, which usually but not always takes place at the beginning of a relationship, is characterized by intense emotions and strong sexual desire.
-Passionate love is sometimes described as a whirlwind-like feeling, and is primarily what people experience when they describe "falling in love".
+When discussing the different forms of love from Sternberg's theory, there can be confusion between passion and compassion.
+Passionate love, which usually (but not always) takes place at the beginning of a relationship, is frequently characterized by intense emotions and strong sexual desire.
+Passionate love is sometimes described as a whirlwind-like feeling and is primarily what people experience when they describe "falling in love".

 Forms Of Love

 There can be varying types of love that result from different combinations of the three components of love.
 Sternberg usually identifies each of these types with a place somewhere on the love triangle.
 The last type, consummate love, typically represents the center of the love triangle and is often considered the highest form of love.

 Non-love can refer to the absence of a loving relationship.
 It usually does not contain any component of love.
 In non-love, there is typically no significant connection between people.

 Friendship can include the intimacy point of the triangle, but not passion or commitment.
 Intimacy with friends is often less intense than intimacy that also incorporates other points of the triangle, but it can be just as strong as other forms of love.